Park: Design for safety

 Parks need to feel safe for people to use them.
 Research shows that perception of safety can be more significant in influencing human behavior than actual crime statistics.
 If citizens perceive a park as unsafe, they might not make use of it at all.

-A study done in four cities; Albuquerque, NM, Chapel Hill/Durham, NC, Columbus, OH, and Philadelphia, PA, with 3815 survey participants who lived within a half mile of a park indicated that in addition to safety that park facilities also played a significant role in park utilization and that increasing facilities instead of creating an image of a safe park would increase utilization of the park.
+A study undertaken in four American cities, Albuquerque, NM, Chapel Hill/Durham, NC, Columbus, OH, and Philadelphia, PA, with 3815 survey participants who lived within a half-mile of a park indicated that in addition to safety park facilities also played a significant role in park use and that increasing facilities instead of creating an image of a safe park would increase use of the park.

-There are a number of features that contribute to whether or not a park feels safe.
+There are a number of features that contribute to whether a park feels safe.
 Elements in the physical design of a park, such as an open and welcoming entry, good visibility (sight lines), and appropriate lighting and signage can all make a difference.
 Regular park maintenance, as well as programming and community involvement, can also contribute to a feeling of safety.

-While Crime Prevention Through Environmental Design (CPTED) has been widely used in facility design, the use of CPTED in parks has not been.
-Iqbal and Ceccato performed a study in Stockholm, Sweden to determine if it would be useful to apply to parks.
+While Crime prevention through environmental design (CPTED) has been widely used in facility design, the use of CPTED in parks has not been.
+Iqbal and Ceccato carried out a study in Stockholm, Sweden to determine if it would be useful to apply to parks.
 Their study indicated that while CPTED could be useful, due to the nature of a park, increasing the look of safety can also have unintended consequences on the aesthetics of the park.
-Creating secure areas with bars and locks lower the beauty of the park, as well as the nature of who is in charge of observing the public space and the feeling of being observed.
+Creating secure areas with bars and locks lowers the beauty of the park, as well as the nature of who is in charge of observing the public space and the feeling of being observed.